authkeys-io/microservice/README.md

 These are methods that sub-classes of Microservice should overload.

-* `getName()`.
-Return the name of the microservice.
-Used for error reporting and the like.
 * `getSchema()`.
 Return the Databank schema for the microservice.
 See https://github.com/e14n/databank#schemata for the format.
 * `setupMiddleware(exp)`.
 If you have any custom middleware to set up for the